citp/privacy-policy-historical/l/la/lar/laredoute.co.uk.md

   We may also use your information, including shopping habits, for marketing as set out below.
 If you do not wish to be contacted for marketing purposes, please see the section below headed “How to unsubscribe from marketing”.

-  * We may contact you by mail, telephone, email or any other reasonable method in relation to products we offer for sale whether as La Redoute or as other brands we operate, e.g. Daxon.
+  * We may contact you by mail, telephone, email or any other reasonable method in relation to products we offer for sale whether as La Redoute.
   * We may contact you by mail, telephone, email or any other reasonable method to introduce products offered for sale by other La Redoute Group members.
   * We may share your details with other members of the La Redoute Group and those members may contact you by mail, telephone, email or any other reasonable method.
-  * We may share your detail with our former sister companies, Vertbaudet and Daxon.

 **How to unsubscribe from marketing**

-  If you decide at any time that you do not wish to be contacted for marketing purposes by La Redoute or you decide that you do not wish La Redoute to share information for marketing purposes with other brands we operate from time to time, with other members of the La Redoute Group , with Vertbaudet and Daxon, you can unsubscribe easily by following the instructions below.
+  If you decide at any time that you do not wish to be contacted for marketing purposes by La Redoute, you can unsubscribe easily by following the instructions below.

   **Marketing from La Redoute, our other brands or other La Redoute Group members**